silaspe/maths/docs/mod.md

 ## Like the title suggests, what would happen if you restart counting after $10$?

-You (supposedly) started counting when you were very young, so starting with counting to the interers, we will rebuild arithmatic from the ground up.
+You (supposedly) started counting when you were very young, so starting with counting to the intergrs, we will rebuild arithmatic from the ground up.

 $$ 1 $$